Cog-Creators/Red-DiscordBot/docs/guide_cog_creation.rst

 ---------------

 To start off, be sure that you have installed Python 3.7.
-Next, you need to decide if you want to develop against the Stable or Develop verison of Red.
+Next, you need to decide if you want to develop against the Stable or Develop version of Red.
-Depending on what your goal is should help determine which version you need
+Depending on what your goal is should help determine which version you need.

 .. attention::
     The Develop version may have changes on it that break compatibility with the Stable version and other cogs.
-    If your goal is to support both versions, make sure you build compatibility layers or use separete branches to keep compatibility until the next Red release
+    If your goal is to support both versions, make sure you build compatibility layers or use separate branches to keep compatibility until the next Red release

 Open a terminal or command prompt and type one of the following
     Stable Version: :code:`python3.7 -m pip install -U Red-DiscordBot`